-Square Medallions Video Lesson
+Square Medallions Video or Ebook

 If you think you cannot create art this intricate, then think again.
-Learn how to create these STUNNING square medallions -- which look like square mandalas -- in this 45minute intermediate video.

 Square Medallions are like square mandalas, created starting from the center over graph paper